divyanshurawat7/divyanshurawat7/README.md

 ## 👨‍💻 About Me

-> **R&D Software Engineer 3 @ VMware** | Ex-Full Stack Developer
+> **AI/ML & Data Science Enthusiast** | **Python Developer** | **Lovely Professional University**

-I'm a passionate software engineer who thrives at the **intersection of web development and artificial intelligence**.
-With a B.E. in Computer Science from **Birla Institute of Technology, Mesra**, I've spent 3+ years crafting scalable applications, intelligent systems, and data-driven solutions that solve real-world problems.
+I'm a passionate developer who loves building products at the **intersection of web development and artificial intelligence**.
+With a B.E. in Computer Science from **Birla Institute of Technology, Mesra**, I enjoy crafting intelligent systems, data-driven applications, and solving real-world problems through technology.

-**What fuels my work:**
+**What drives me:**
-- 🧠 Turning complex challenges into elegant, scalable architectures
+- 🧠 Turning complex problems into elegant, scalable solutions
-- 🤖 Bridging cutting-edge AI/ML research with production-grade software
+- 🤖 Bridging the gap between AI/ML research and practical applications
-- 🌐 Building full-stack applications that deliver tangible user value
+- 🌐 Building full-stack applications that deliver real user value
-- 📊 Leveraging data to drive intelligent features and informed decisions
+- 📊 Leveraging data to make informed decisions and create intelligent features

 ---